uk-crypto-day/uk-crypto-day.github.io/_posts/2024-03-04-uk-crypto-day.md

 In this talk I will explain recent research that aims to capture the idea of "explainability" in a statistical manner and connect this with so-called non-specific leakage assessment methods.
 Such methods are of interest when assessing composite cryptographic  products; here the precise leakage characteristics of the underlying hardware are not knowing to the assessor, but they have access to the source of the cryptographic software.

 **Bio.** Elisabeth Oswald's research focuses on implementation aspects of cryptography, in particular, statistical methods for evaluations.
 She is currently a Professor for Applied Cryptography at the University of Birmingham, and still holds a part-time appointment at the University of Klagenfurt.

+### [Jan Bobolz](https://jan-bobolz.de/): On the Impossibility of Surviving (Iterated) Deletion of Weakly Dominated Strategies in Rational MPC

+Rational MPC provides a framework for analyzing MPC protocols through the lens of game theory.
+It is an exciting way of looking at MPC because it allows us to make statements about a setting where no participant is inherently honest (which usually precludes any cryptography), but all parties are rational.
+It is also challenging to model, as one has to marry the largely information-theoretical nature of game theory with cryptographic guarantees against computationally bounded adversaries.

+We discuss these challenges and point out (eprint 2022/1762) flaws in the modeling of iterated deletion of weakly dominated strategies, showing that, in contrast to claims in the literature, (essentially) no protocol is rationally secure under that notion.
+We invite future research into game-theoretic modeling of MPC.

+**Bio.** Jan Bobolz is interested in all things provable security, with a focus on security modeling, privacy-preserving constructions, and zero-knowledge proofs.
+He is a research associate at the University of Edinburgh’s ZK Lab.
+He was previously a PhD student at Paderborn University.

 ### [Luca de Feo](https://defeo.lu/): SQIsign: past, present and future